rvauradkar1/testfuse/README.md

 Simple project to demonstrate usage of the fuse and mock packages.
 These packages are available at the repo - [https://github.com/rvauradkar1/fuse](https://github.com/rvauradkar1/fuse)

+The following component graph is used to demonstrate the usage of fuse/mock.
 Please review the package structure of this project - folders and sub-folders are provided to demonstrate wiring of components and generation of mocks to aid unit-testing.